 Information provided on the form will help us to triage the visit.

-The visiting team comprises the Duty Doctor (this responsibility is rotated amongst all of our regular GPs) and Ronnie Redstone, our Paramedic Practitioner.
+The visiting team comprises the Duty Doctor (this responsibility is rotated amongst all of our regular GPs) and our Paramedic or Paramedic Practitioner.
 They will a) prioritise each visit and b) allocate it to the most appropriate clinician.

 Any delay in sending completed SBAR forms might cause unnecessary delay in getting appropriate help for patients.